 On the LastPass blog, we are always telling you the importance of good password behavior.
 But multi-factor authentication is just as important to protect yourself or your business from a security breach.

 Almost every week you hear about another site or app being breached.
-Today’s TimeHop breach is the most recent example of a company where a breach could have been prevented by multi-factor authentication (MFA).
+And many of those breaches could have been prevented by multi-factor authentication (MFA).

 So what is MFA?